asntech/biasaway/docs/introduction.rst

 Introduction
 ============

-BiasAway provides user with six approaches for generating a background sequence useful to enrichment analyses.
-These backgrounds derived from mono- and di- nucleotide shuffled sequences, and genomic sequences matched to the GC content of the target data
+The BiasAway software tool is introduced to generate nucleotide composition-matched DNA sequences.
+It is available as open source code from bitbucket.

+The tool provides users with six approaches to generate synthetic or genomic background sequences matching mono- and dinucleotide composition of user-provided foreground sequences:

- 1) mononucleotide shuffled target sequence to preserve the mononucleotide composition of the target sequences,
+ 1) synthetic mononucleotide shuffled sequences
- 2) dinucleotide shuffled target sequence to preserve the dinucleotide composition of the target sequences,
+ 2) synthetic dinucleotide shuffled sequences
- 3) genomic sequences matched to the mononucleotide composition of each target sequence to preserve the non-random association of nucleotides,
+ 3) synthetic mononucleotide shuffled sequences in a sliding window
- 4) sliding window of mononucleotide shuffled target sequence,
+ 4) synthetic dinucleotide shuffled sequences in a sliding window
- 5) sliding window of dinucleotide shuffled target sequence,
- 6) genomic sequences matched in windows of internal mononucleotide composition for each target sequence.
+ 5) genomic mononucleotide distribution matched sequences
+ 6) genomic mononucleotide distribution within a sliding window matched sequences

+The 1st and 2nd approaches shuffle each user-provided sequences independently by preserving the mononucleotide or dinucleotide composition, respectively.
+The 3rd and 4th approaches apply the same method as for the 1st and 2nd approaches but within a sliding window along the user-provided sequences.
+For the 5th and 6th approaches, the background sequences are selected from a pool of provided genomic sequences to match the distribution of mononucleotide for each target sequence.
+The 6th approach consideres the mean and standard deviation of %GC computed within the sliding window along the user-provided sequences to match as closely as possible the distribution for each user-provided sequence.

-The latter three backgrounds (BiasAway 4-6) are variants of the former three backgrounds (BiasAway 1-3), in which we utilized a sliding window over the ChIP-Seq sequences to determine a distribution for local regions of composition.
-The background sequence set is then generated (mono- or di-nucleotide shuffle) or selected from a pool of genomic sequences (genomic composition match) to match the distribution of window compositions for each target sequence.
-These latter backgrounds were considered because due to evolutionary changes such as insertion of repetitive sequences, local rearrangements, or biochemical missteps, the target sequences may have sub-regions of distinct nucleotide composition.
+The approaches based on a sliding window were considered because due to evolutionary changes such as insertion of repetitive sequences, local rearrangements, or biochemical missteps, the target sequences may have sub-regions of distinct nucleotide composition.